arcticoder/negative-energy-generator/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is in the public domain under the Unlicense.

 ## Disclaimer